Skip to main content

 In this episode - Acres of Diamonds . . .

 "Each of us is, at this moment, standing in the middle of his or her Acres of Diamonds."
-Just this week (02/17/2022), I've re-discovered this powerful message once again.
+Just this week (February 17, 2022), I've rediscovered this powerful message once again.
 This got me thinking.
 Are you struggling with success?
 I challenge you to listen to this Podcast every morning for one month and practice positive principles.

 "Your attitudes and expectations are a merciless reflection of you."
 Food for thought, huh?

 I'm again reminded to start each day with this positive daily routine.
-Set aside time just to; listen - read - and reflect.
-I've read and listened to many authors and speakers with a twist on the same message all these years.
+Set aside time just to listen, read, and reflect.
+I've read and listened to many authors and speakers who have presented a twist on the same message over the years.

 "We become what we think about, but the thinking is up to us." - Earl Nightingale.

-However, it's been my experience that the message, in a quote, is not always clearly received by its listener.
+However, it has been my experience that the message, in a quote, is not always clearly received by its intended listener.
 For example, did you know that "a positive attitude won't allow you to do everything?
 But, it will allow you to do what you do better." - Zig Ziglar.

 So, why do people struggle in society today?
-People are afraid to take a chance on themselves; they tend to follow the crowd.
+People are often afraid to take a chance on themselves, instead opting to follow the crowd.

 "The opposite of courage in our society is not cowardice; it's conformity." - Rollo May.

-Do you show up for work every day wondering why am I here?
+Do you show up for work every day, wondering why you're there?
 If so, why?
-It's because you conform to the expectations of your boss, your family, friends, and worst of all, the expectations you have of yourself.
+It's because you conform to the expectations of your boss, your family, friends, and, worst of all, the expectations you have of yourself.

 Everyone wants to succeed at something.
 But if asked, "How would you define success?
 They might say, "Lots of money, a fancy car, or . . ."

 Success, simply put, is "The day-by-day realization of a worthy goal."
-But of course, it takes courage.
+However, it takes courage.

-Courage is the freedom to dream, set a goal, write it down, and spend your life working to achieve that goal.
+Courage is the freedom to dream, set a goal, write it down, and dedicate your life to working towards that goal.
 If you can discipline yourself to do this, you are successful, right now, today!
-Sounds simple, doesn't it?
+Sounds simple.
 But it's not quite that easy.

 Here's why - these ideas hold the key to success and the key to failure: